cristinafsanz/new-york/README.md

 ## Thanks

-This blog was forked from https://github.com/willkoehler/my_blog and
+This blog was forked from https://github.com/willkoehler/my_blog

-The blog from Will Koehler  was forked from https://github.com/kippt/jekyll-incorporated.
+Will Koehler's blog was forked from https://github.com/kippt/jekyll-incorporated.
 Originally built for [sendtoinc.com](https://sendtoinc.com), your workspace for sharing and organizing knowledge.
 Original template built by: